 Process to obtain an existing Medicare number for the child or young person:

-- The FACS worker should try to obtain the Medicare number from the child or young person’s birth parents when they enter OOHC.
+- The DCJ worker should try to obtain the Medicare number from the child or young person’s birth parents when they enter OOHC.

 - A doctor can also obtain the child or young person’s existing Medicare number by calling the healthcare provider enquires line on 13 21 50.

 Process to obtain a new Medicare number and physical card for the child or young person:

 A new Medicare number and physical card can be obtained by following the enrolment procedure on Casework Practice see – Medicare numbers and cards:

 - Medicare can provide the number of the new card to the DCJ worker if needed before the physical card is received.
 However the number will only be released over the phone if the DCJ worker can provide the password and agency ID (see Information exchange with Commonwealth agencies for information about obtaining the password and ID).

 - The DCJ worker can also contact Medicare on 1300 660 035 or by email at email@example.com to follow up on an enrolment application if required.